We have a detailed howto for your first steps with SQL databases in DSS.

 - Using live engine for charts

-DSS only supports PostgreSQL 9 (all minor versions).
+DSS only supports PostgreSQL 9 and 10 (all minor versions).
 PostgreSQL 8 is not supported.

 Installing the JDBC driver¶